-The Terminal Emulation selection allows you to add PowerTerm connections for 3270, 5250, and ASCII terminal emulations.
+If you want to configure a new connection from scratch, or need something other than a 5250 display connection, the Terminal Emulation selection allows you to add PowerTerm connections for 3270, 5250, and various types of ASCII terminal emulations.
 When you add a Terminal Emulation connection, the Connection Properties dialog appears.